wolf-math/eyeviation/README.md

 1) create a user
 2) login
-3) view your weapon inventory
+3) create new weapon or view your weapon inventory
-4) click on "customize new weapon" to create new weapon
+4) click on a weapon to update or print